RoadieHQ/marketing-site/content/docs/integrations/argocd/index.md

 Both can be [added to component dashboards](/docs/getting-started/updating-the-ui/#updating-dashboards).

-The `EntityArgo CDContent` displays similar information to the history card and can be [added as a tab](/docs/getting-started/updating-the-ui#updating-tabs) to component layouts.
+The `EntityArgoCDContent` displays similar information to the history card and can be [added as a tab](/docs/getting-started/updating-the-ui#updating-tabs) to component layouts.

 ![Argo CD Tab](./argo-tab.png)